Follow TV Tropes

 • Mighty Glacier: Dogga, the physically strongest but slowest form.

-• DoGaBaKi, which has higher kick power than the earlier forms but is otherwise slower and has weaker arm strength.
+• DoGaBaKi, which has higher kick power than the earlier forms but is otherwise slower.

 • DoGaBaKi Emperor, only appearing in a DVD special, which is essentially DoGaBaKi Form with Emperor Form's combat abilities.